Mwarukason/JavaScriptES6/README.md

      - Number safety checking can occur through the - Number.isSafeInteger method.

-     #Modules refer to reusable pieces of code within an application.
+     MODULES refer to reusable pieces of code within an application.
 Most often, they exist independently within separate files, which come in handy when having to split up a large application.

      - The export keyword sends primitive values, objects, or functions from one module to another.